header source

 }

-Note that top-level await and dynamic import are used. import.meta may look unfamiliar, but it's a good way to write code that should only be executed when run directly.
+Note the use of top-level await and dynamic import. import.meta might look unfamiliar, but this is considered a good way to write code that you only want to execute when directly run.

 $ pnpx tsx ./lambda/index.ts